junclemente/ADS502-FinalProject/README.md

 and potential impacts.
 Mention the needs/applications of your project clearly.
 Limit to one/two short paragraphs(s).

+The main purpose of this project is to develop a machine learning model to accurately predict the severity of an accident based on specific features.

 ## Contributors

 - Matt Ammirati